 It is impossible to ensure that all practice arenas built at home will be exactly identical to the contest arena (in geometry, color, texture, and lighting conditions).
 All contestants must be aware that their robot may perform differently on the official arena than other arenas.
 It is the contestant’s responsibility to ensure that their robot will operate on the official contest arena.
 Keep in mind that all robots will run on the same official arena, so all the robots will be running in the same environment.
 Robots that can adapt to their environment may perform better than robots than can not adapt to their environment.

 Robots will be allowed an opportunity for a “test drive” on the track (or similar official test track construction) for testing and calibration prior to the contest.
-All test opportunities are on a first-come, first-served basis, one hour before the contest.

 A robot must begin completely in the Start/Finish area, proceed to the Turn area, execute a 180 degree turn, and then return back to the Start/Finish area.
 A least one of the robot’s feet must touch the surface in the Turn area or the run will not count.
 The run ends when the robot has completely reentered the start area.

-- Five minutes prior to the start of the competition, and “On Deck” call will be made.
+- Five minutes prior to the start of the competition, an “On Deck” call will be made.
 At the end of the five minute “On Deck” call, all robots must be ready to compete when they are called.

 - The entire robot must be behind the front edge of the Start/Finish Area at the start of the contest.
 The front edge of the Start/Finish Area is defined as the edge between the Start/Finish Area and the Main Track.
 This is also known as the Start Line.